Tīkapa Moana / Hauraki Gulf is ailing

 The Gulf, a precious part of our country

 The Tīkapa Moana / Hauraki Gulf is a stunning coastal feature of the North Island of New Zealand.
 It has an area of 12,000km2 and lies between the Auckland Region, the Hauraki Plains, the Coromandel Peninsula and Great Barrier Island.
-The Hauraki Gulf Marine Park is New Zealand's largest marine reserve and is home to over 20 species of marine mammals including the bottlenose dolphin.
+The Hauraki Gulf Marine Park is home to over 20 species of marine mammals including the bottlenose dolphin.
 It is of significant cultural, environmental, ecological, economic and spiritual significance.

 Environment in decline